KDigvijay01/assignmentCode/README.md

 Now fill the details of shipping information then click on "proceed to payment" . i have added a test Razorpay payment method.

+the work of backend is only generate order_id and some stuffs for a razorpay test payment. i have used backend because in the frontend there was some issue in the payment page.

 Thanks